alkindli/alkindli/README.md

 https://en.wikipedia.org/wiki/Country_code_top-level_domain

 United Kingdom.
-Voice like leak so HID/0004 and usage of the what we see like being at enterprise for it.
+Voice like leak not about Macintosh/Apple here.
+So HID/0004 and usage of the what we see like being at enterprise for it.

 "These are the safest years...
 You've seen market reset? yebut, best chance is never re-downloading operating system since location services"
 Note: